hkan/node-destroyable-listener/README.md

     // You *do not* need the reference to `foo` function.
 Simply call the destroy method on the returned listener object. changeListener.destroy()

+# Contribution

+Any pull requests, ideas or issue creations are welcome.

+Also, for god's sake, someone rewrite that confusing intro text up there.
+I don't know how else to put it. :sweat_smile: